Accelerated Zeroth-Order and First-Order Momentum Methods from Mini to Minimax Optimization: Related Works

 The above zeroth-order methods only focus on the mini-optimization problems.
 In fact, many machine learning problems such as reinforcement learning \citep{wai2019variance,wai2018multi}, black-box adversarial attack \citep{liu2019min}, and adversarial training \citep{goodfellow2014generative,liu2019towards} can be expressed as the minimax-optimization problems.
+For the black-box minimax problems where we can only access function values, more recently, some zeroth-order descent ascent methods \citep{liu2019min,wang2020zeroth,xu2020enhanced} have been presented to solve the minimax-optimization problem \eqref{eq:2}.
+In addition, online zeroth-order extra-gradient algorithms \citep{roy2019online} have been proposed to solve the (strongly) convex-concave minimax problems.